ReiGnboW86/breakbot/README.md

 Displays information about the last break taken, such as how long the break lasted and when it ended.

 Example: !last

+# Current thoughts

+Add check for which timezone to be used (either discord server, server manager, or individial)

+Add a specific message if a break is longer than X minutes to make it a lunch break

+Changing formatting of longer times (over 60 minutes) to show HH:MM:SS remaining instead of just MM:SS

+Help command to display how to use the bot (other than github information)

+Persistent data storage for sessions (not sure we need this)

+If you have any suggestions for functionality you would like to see, Please send me a message :)